 Prior to that, Bill was introduced to PRG as part of scene shop acquisition where he worked as a Production Manager and Automation Specialist.
 Bill has enjoyed careers as an Opera Production Manager, a Production Carpenter, a Festival Manager, and a movie carpenter.

-Bill enjoys spending time outdoors with his wife Dawna and son Dillon.
+Bill enjoys spending time outdoors with his son Dillon.

 Director of Automation